To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

 Picking out the right collar for your dog may be tougher than you think.
 From flat collars to shock collars, we’ll give you all the info you need to pick the perfect collar for your pup.

-The leash is attached to a ring on the second length of material, and when your pup tries to slip out of his or her collar, the martingale tightens (only to the size of your dog’s neck when properly adjusted) to prevent their attempted escape.
+The leash is attached to a ring on the second length of material, and when your pup tries to slip out of their collar, the martingale tightens (only to the size of your dog’s neck when properly adjusted) to prevent their attempted escape.
 Read more about the martingale collar.

 The leash attaches to the ring on the muzzle material.
-Head collars work by controlling your dog’s muzzle, and the amount of leverage (aka. pulling power) your pup has.
-Proper fit should be used and don’t hesitate to ask a trainer or sales clerk at your local pet store for fit tips.
+Head collars work by controlling your dog’s muzzle and the amount of leverage (aka pulling power) your pup has.
+Proper fit should be used, and don’t hesitate to ask a trainer or sales clerk at your local pet store for fit tips.
 Learn more about the PetSafe Gentle Leader.

-A choke collar looks like a thin chain, and works like a pinch collar in that it tightens according to the tension put on the leash.
+A choke collar looks like a thin chain and works like a pinch collar in that it tightens according to the tension put on the leash.
 A choke collar works much like a rope looped through itself.
-When the leash is pulled tightly the collar pulls tightly around the dogs neck, causing it to choke itself and relax back into stride to loosen the tension.
+When the leash is pulled tightly, the collar pulls tightly around the dog’s neck, causing it to choke itself and relax back into stride to loosen the tension.

 The pinch collar, also known as the prong collar, is a metal collar made of various links which can be expanded or shortened by removing or adding an additional link.
-Each of the links in the collar has a set of prongs which sits against a dog’s skin until the dog puts tension on the leash, then the prongs pinch the dog’s neck to cause displeasure and thereby making them mind.
+Each of the links in the collar has a set of prongs that sits against a dog’s skin until the dog puts tension on the leash, then the prongs pinch the dog’s neck, pulling them to attention and thereby making them mind.

-- Spray Collars: Spray collars work by spraying a non-toxic substance in the dog’s face when it senses that your dog is barking.
-In theory, your dog will get tired of being sprayed in the face every time he barks and will subsequently learn that no barking = no spraying.
+Spray collars work by spraying a non-toxic substance in the dog’s face when it senses that your dog is barking.
+In theory, your dog will get tired of being sprayed in the face every time they bark and will subsequently learn that no barking = no spraying.

 While the best leash for you is ultimately the one that feels most comfortable in your hands, certain types of leashes are better for certain situations.

-Leather or Nylon Leash
+Nylon Or Leather Leash

-Whether you choose leather or nylon, this straightforward style of lead with a loop on one end and a clip on the other, is a great all-around option.
+Whether you choose nylon or leather, this straightforward style of lead, with a loop on one end and a clip on the other, is a great all-around option.
 Whether you’re letting your pup out for a quick pee break or going out for a quick walk, everyone needs one of these leads.

 Not all leads are created equal.
-Aside from your standard options, there some pretty fancy options out there.
+Aside from your standard options, there are some pretty fancy options out there.
 Whether you’re looking for a retract-into-the-collar gadget or a hands-off option for exercising, here are a few specialty, self-explanatory lead options and our favorites among those available for purchase today:

 - Hands-free Leash – View the Buddy System Hands Free Leash on Amazon